Step 3: Focus your results

 Add color to your view

-Adding filters definitely helps you to sort through all of this data—but wow, that’s a lot of blue!
-Time to do something about that.
+Adding filters helps you to sort through all of this data—but wow, that’s a lot of blue!
+It's time to do something about that.

 Currently, you are looking at sales totals for your various products.
-You can definitely see that some products have consistently low sales, and might be good candidates for reducing sales efforts for those product lines, but what does overall profitability look like for your different products?
-You decide to drag Profit to color to see what happens.
+You can see that some products have consistently low sales, and some products might be good candidates for reducing sales efforts for those product lines.
+But what does overall profitability look like for your different products?
+Drag Profit to color to see what happens.

 From the Data pane, drag Profit to Color on the Marks card.